dosemu2/dosemu2/doc/README.txt

         shsucdex /d:mscd0001 /l:driveletter

    To change the cd while Dosemu is running, use the DOS program 'eject.com'.
-It is not possible to change the disk, when the drive has been opened by another process (e.g. mounted)!
+If is not possible to change the disk, when the drive has been opened by another process (e.g. mounted), then you need to unmount it first!

+   Lredir has the advantage of supporting long file names, and not using any DOS memory, whereas MS/SHSUCDX are more low-level and perhaps more compatible.
+You would need to use a DOS TSR driver such as DOSLFN to use long file names with SHSUCDX.

    Remarks by zimmerma@rz.fht-esslingen.de: